hashbangcode/vlad/vlad/docs/project/roadmap.md

 A full release of the system is rapidly approaching.
 We are working to make Vlad more stable and more configurable.

+- Add multi operating system support - Done
+- Added documentation and mkdocs support - In progress
+- All open bugs should be addressed - In progress
-- Add dependencies to roles so that when installing elements they require prerequisites to be installed also.
+- Add dependencies to roles so that when installing elements they require prerequisites to be installed also - In progress
-- Add a destroy step to allow for elements to be removed from the host machine when the machine is destroyed.
-At the moment this consists of an Ansible file that isn't triggered.

-## Beyond Version 1.0

-- Add the ability to export the database on the machine when it is destroyed so that nothing is lost completely.
-- Test with (and possibly add support) different virtual machine systems.
+- Test with (and possibly add support for) different virtual machine systems - vmware Fusion now supported

+## Version 1.1

+- Add multiple site support within a single box so that a single Vlad build can have multiple sites installed.

+## Beyond Version 1.1

-- Add Nginx support.
+- Add Nginx support
-- Add support for different versions of Solr.
+- Provide better Solr support with options for multiple collections